Mr. & Mrs. Kang Moy Chiu & Frances Woo Chiu

 For CMAA COVID-19 Rental Assistance Program:

 CMAA is offering rental assistance to low-income families who have been economically impacted by the COVID-19 crisis.
-Eligible applicants will receive approximately two months worth of rent, or $2,000-$3,000 depending on their monthly rent.
+Eligible applicants will receive approximately 12 months worth of missed rent and utilities as well as 3 months of future rent and utility payments.
 This program is on a first comes first serve basis.

 To be eligible for the program, recipients must: